fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 }
 ```

-In this case we should recreate our sut in the test and feed it our own remote source.
+In this case we should recreate our sut in the test and feed it our own remote source for this test.

-#### Still using mockito
+#### Still using mockito.

 To mock such behaviour with mockito with our current tool set is not as straight forward as creating our own.
 That's because how we used mockito so far it is not aware of the nature of suspend functions, like our code is in the custom mock.